neilpate/rustybits/vscode_setup.md

 #### To Start Debugging:
 1. **Open the Debug Panel**: Click the "Run and Debug" icon in the sidebar (or press `Ctrl+Shift+D`)
-2. **Select Configuration**: Choose "Debug Example 01" or "Debug Example 02" from the dropdown
+2. **Select Configuration**: Choose "Debug Example 01", "Debug Example 02", or "Debug Example 03" from the dropdown
 3. **Start Debugging**: Click the green play button or press `F5`

 #### What Happens During Debug: